volodymyrhudyma/blog/content/blog/top-mistakes-most-react-developers-make.md

 But why?
 In the **render** function, **this** refers to the current instance of the React component, the component contains the **handleClick** function, so everything seems to be fine.

-But it's not that simple.
+But it is not that simple.
 Behind the scenes, React assigns **this.handleClick** to another variable:

 ```javascript
 const onClick = this.handleClick;